Safyrus/Computer-simulation/Manual/SAPHYR-I-manual.md

 ### 1- Computer Interface

 After the installation process.
 It is now the time to power the computer on.
 But how exactly?
-Well let’s first take a look at the numerous buttons and other interfaces.
+Well, let’s first take a look at the numerous buttons and other interfaces.

 ![Computer_interface](computer_front.png)